Mature Masculine

 Intention at Different Scales

-Moment: Before a meeting or task—pause and set intention.
+Moment: Before a meeting or task, pause and set intention.
 What am I trying to create in this next hour?
-What quality do I want to bring to this interaction?
+What quality do I want to bring?

 Season: What am I working toward this month, this quarter, this year?
-What am I building over time with patience and persistence?
+What am I building with patience and persistence?

 Life: What is my life's overarching intention?
 What am I here to do and become?
-What legacy am I creating through my choices and actions?
+What legacy am I creating?

-The smaller intentions nest within the larger ones like Russian dolls, each one supporting the greater purpose.
+The smaller intentions nest within the larger ones, each supporting the greater purpose.
+When they contradict each other, the Magician notices and reconciles them.

 Intention vs. Forcing